kevin-pek/cs3245/hw3/README.txt

   create a separate dictionary that saves the number of terms found within each document so that we can normalise the results in search.py.

+In search.py, we do the following:
+- Use the get_terms function to split the query into its terms using the same steps done in the indexing phase.
+- Compute the normalised tf-idf weights for each term in the query, using their respective formulas for tf and idf.
+- Compute the cosine similarity between the query and each document in the posting list by adding the term-query weight multiplied by the term-document weight to the score of each document in the posting list.
+- Normalise the scores for each document by dividing them by the number of terms in the respective document.
+- Sort the documents to get the highest score followed by lexicographical order, and get the top 10 results.

+== Files included with this submission ==

+List the files in your submission here and provide a short 1 line description of each file.
+Make sure your submission's files are named and formatted correctly.

-index.py -
+index.py  - Indexing phase
+search.py - Searching phase
-preprocessing.py - contains the get_terms function to process a string document into a list of terms
+utils.py  - contains the get_terms function to process a string document into a list of terms, and the normalise_vector function, which returns the normalised tf-idf vector based on the given query and dictionary.

 == Statement of individual work ==